 The Rohingya are a predominantly Muslim ethnic minority in Myanmar.
-Until recently, more than a million lived mostly in Rakhine State, in the west of the country, on the border with Bangladesh.
+Until recently, more than a million of them lived mostly in Rakhine State, in the west of the country near the border with Bangladesh.

-The Rohingya assert longstanding ties to Rakhine State, and the overwhelming majority were born in the country as were their parents and grandparents.
-Virtually all of them have no citizenship and no reasonable claim to citizenship other than in Myanmar.
-Despite this, the government, insists that there is no such group in the country, instead claiming that they are “illegal immigrants” from Bangladesh.
-It refuses to recognize them as citizens, effectively rendering the majority of them stateless.
+Virtually all of them have had their citizenship revoked and have no reasonable claim to citizenship in any other country.
+Myanmar insists that there is no such group in the country, instead claiming that they are “illegal immigrants” from Bangladesh.
+Its refusal to recognize them as citizens renders the majority of them stateless.

 How have so many Rohingya ended up in Bangladesh as refugees?